yowlonglee/Enhanced-Powergaming-Scripts/README.md

 - Cahir for testing and providing feedback on IWD: EE scripts.
 - CamDawg_G3 for providing insight and feedback into difficult code.
 - Ulpian for providing Russian translation.
+- Jastey for testing and providing feedback on improving healing with multiple healers.

 ## Copyright